5quidL0rd/Rust_TCP_Chat_App/README.md

 ---

+---

+## 🛑 Graceful Shutdown & Robust Error Handling

+- **Graceful Shutdown:**
+  Both the server and client handle shutdown signals (such as `Ctrl+C`) cleanly.
+When you stop the server, all connected clients are notified and the server closes all connections without data loss or corruption.
+The client also exits cleanly when you use `/quit` or close the terminal.

+- **Error Handling:**
+  The application uses Rust’s robust error handling (`Result`, `?`, and custom messages) to manage network failures, invalid input, and unexpected disconnects.
+If a client loses connection or sends malformed data, the error is logged and the app continues running for other users.
+  User-friendly error messages are shown in the client UI for common issues (e.g., connection refused, invalid username).

+---

 ## 📝 Notes

 - The server and clients must run on the same machine by default (or edit the IP/port in the code for LAN use).